-{\em Case 2: $U_x $ is isomorphic to a card of $Q$ that was obtained by removal of the element $l$ of a connected $Q$-order-autonomous subset $A$ with minmax pair $(l,h)$ of pseudo-similar points that is not a chain. } Let $N(A)$ be the set from Definition \ref{neighofA}.
+{\em Case 2: $U_x $ is isomorphic to a card of $Q$ that was obtained by removal of the element $l$ of a connected $Q$-order-autonomous subset $A$ with a minmax pair $(l,h)$ of pseudo-similar points that is not a chain. } Let $N(A)$ be the set from Definition \ref{neighofA}.
 We first consider the case $N(A)=P$.
 In this case, all elements of $Q$ are comparable to some element of $A$.
 Because $A$ is $Q$-order-autonomous, $Q$ is a linear sum $B\oplus A\oplus B'$, where $B,B'$ or both could be empty, and every minimal element of $P$ is below some element of $A$.
-Now $P$ is reconstructible by Lemma \ref{Qlinear}.
+Hence, in this case, by Lemma \ref{Qlinear}, $P$ is reconstructible.
 We are left to consider the case that $N(A)\not= P$.